UpdraftFund/updraft-subgraph/DEPLOYMENT.md

 - **arbitrum-one** (mainnet) - Used in the `main` branch

 Each network has two Updraft factory contracts:
-- `Updraft` - The original/old factory contract
+- `UpdraftOld` - The original/old factory contract
-- `UpdraftNew` - The new factory contract with airdrop functionality
+- `Updraft` - The current contract

 ## Building for Different Networks